EUI-Library/researchskills-2024-12-04-manage-research-outputs/slides_git.md

 ### Brief excursus on file naming conventions
 - __Vocabulary__: choose a standard vocabulary for file names so that everyone uses and common language.

-- __Punctuation__: decide on conventions for symbols, capitals, hyphens and spaces.
+- __Punctuation__: decide on conventions for symbols, capitals, hyphens, etc.

 - __Dates__:  agree on a logical use e.g., YYYYMMDD.